ClaasM/VideoArticleRetrieval/README.md

 NVCC=/usr/local/cuda-8.0/bin/nvcc, and all occurrences of /usr/local/cuda/ also have to be adjusted accordingly to /usr/local/cuda-8.0/

+When using LibCUDNN, batch and subdivision have to be set to 1 in yolov3.cfg

 Downloading the weights:

 Per default, the project looks for the weights in darknet/weights